View this document as: a single page | multiple pages.

 Selecting Initial FAL

-Identity federation brings many benefits including a convenient user experience that avoids redundant, costly, and often time-consuming identity processes.
+Identity federation brings many benefits, including a convenient customer experience that avoids redundant, costly, and often time-consuming identity processes.
 The benefits of federation through a general-purpose IdP model or a subscriber-controlled wallet model are covered in Sec.
 5 of [SP800-63C].
 However, not all online services will be able to make use of federation, whether for risk-based reasons or due to legal or regulatory requirements.
 Consistent with [M-19-17], federal agencies that operate online services SHOULD implement federation as an option for user access.

 The organization SHALL document whether federation will be used for their online service and, if it is, SHALL select an initial FAL for each user group based on the effective impact level determination from Sec.
 3.2.4.